Drift Stack — Identity → Frame → Boundary → Ledger → Drift → Correction

 A system rarely fails all at once.

 An engine is not failing only at the moment it seizes.
-The seizure is simply the visible end-state of accumulated, uncorrected deviation that has been building underneath the surface for a long time.
+The seizure is the visible end-state of accumulated, uncorrected deviation that has been building underneath the surface for a long time.

 The moment an engine turns over, wear begins.
 Friction exists.
 Heat exists.
 Oil degrades.
 Tiny particles shave off surfaces.
 Tolerances shift at microscopic levels.
 None of that means the engine is broken.